erizov/Professor/semester_5/lecture_29_nlp_advanced/ner/README.md

 ### Application

 5. Can you implement Ner from memory without looking at the code?
-6. What real-world problem could you solve using Ner?
+6. What real-world problem could you tackle using Ner?

 ### Debugging